facebookresearch/AVT/README.md

 `pdb.set_trace()` to debug interactively
 2. `-l` to run locally using as many GPUs on the local machine

+This will run the training, which will run validation every few epochs.
+You can also only run testing using the `-t` flag.

+## Model Zoo

 ## Test/challenge submission